Sussex Partnership Trust cares for four Covid-19 patients in hospital

 Sussex Partnership Trust was caring for four coronavirus patients in hospital as of Tuesday, figures show.

-NHS England data shows no people were being treated in hospital for Covid-19 at 8am on September 14.
+NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on September 28 was in line with the same day the previous week.

-There were three beds occupied by Covid-19 patients four weeks ago in Sussex Partnership NHS Foundation Trust.
+There were no beds occupied by Covid-19 patients four weeks ago in Sussex Partnership NHS Foundation Trust.

 Most Popular

-The number of Covid-19 patients hospitalised nationally has decreased by 18% in the last four weeks, while the number on mechanical ventilators has decreased by 3%.
+The number of Covid-19 patients hospitalised nationally has increased by 24% in the last four weeks, while the number on mechanical ventilators has increased by 11%.